iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 whenever required.
 For this tutorial we will only need the [TPI](https://registry.terraform.io/providers/iterative/iterative/latest).
-It enables full lifecycle management of computing resources from AWS, Microsoft Azure, Google Cloud Platform, and more.
+It enables full lifecycle management of computing resources from AWS, Microsoft Azure, Google Cloud Platform, and Kubernetes.

 TPI has a several super neat features: